SuzeShardlow/SuzeShardlow.github.io/_about/bio.md

 ### Super short bio (<50 words)

 Suze Shardlow is a published tech author, event MC and international conference speaker.
-She has won numerous awards including Women In Software Power List 2020 and TechWomen100 2020, and has been named by Computer Weekly as one of the Most Influential Women in UK Tech in 2022 and 2023.
+She has won numerous awards, including Women In Software Power List 2020 and TechWomen100 2020, and has been named by Computer Weekly as one of the Most Influential Women in UK Tech in 2022 and 2023.

 ### Short bio (<100 words)
 Suze Shardlow is a published tech author, event MC and international conference speaker.
 Before retraining as a software engineer, she worked in marketing and management for 20 years in the engineering, technology, law enforcement, education and economic development sectors.
 Suze is a developer relations strategist and has won numerous awards including Rising Star In Tech 2021, TechWomen100 2020, Women In Software Power List 2020 and was a finalist in the Women In Tech Excellence Awards 2021.
 An avid crafter, she also runs 5k and 10k races.
 You can find Suze online at https://suze.dev .